xomvio/prefligit/README.md

 ## Features

-- A single binary with no dependencies, do not require Python or any other runtime.
+- A single binary with no dependencies, does not require Python or any other runtime.
 - Improved performance in hook preparation and execution.
 - Fully compatible with the original pre-commit configurations and hooks.
 - (TODO) Built-in support for monorepos.